 – Animal societies: kinship, family, friends

-- Symbolic animals: the animal in literature art, rituals
+– Symbolic animals: the animal in literature, art, and new media

 – Research on animals’ social behavior and how does it relate to us